 9.4.1 Sexual Harassment, Sexual Misconduct, Gender-Based Harassment

 The Institute’s policy against harassment specifically includes a prohibition against sexual harassment, sexual misconduct, and gender-based harassment if the conduct meets the standards of harassment set forth above and has a connection to MIT as described in the introduction to this Section 9.0.
-Additional guidance is set forth in the Title IX webpages.
+Additional guidance is set forth on the Title IX website.

 Sexual harassment is unwelcome conduct of a sexual nature, such as unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature, when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic standing; or

 - Submission to or rejection of such conduct by an individual is used as the basis for significant employment decisions (such as advancement, performance evaluation, or work schedule) or academic decisions (such as grading or letters of recommendation) affecting that individual; or

 - The conduct is sufficiently severe or pervasive that a reasonable person would consider it intimidating, hostile or abusive and it adversely affects an individual’s educational, work, or living environment.

 A partial list of examples of conduct that might be deemed to constitute sexual harassment if sufficiently severe or pervasive include: